swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 and verify that all of them fall within a specified acceptance policy.
 For example, a package may specify that all of its dependencies must have at least one license specified, or that none of its dependencies are licensed with certain licenses.
+Some licenses are known to be incompatible, and the package manager should be able to flag such issues.

 ### Security and Signing